IMFTool/IMFTool/README.md

 # IMFTool
 A tool for editing IMF CPLs and creating new versions of an existing IMF package

-### NEW
+### Pre-compiled versions
-The latest binary installers are available at [Releases](../../releases/)
+The latest binary installers for macOS and Windows are available at [Releases](../../releases/)

 ## What is IMF Tool
 IMF Tool supports browsing and limited editing of IMF [[1]](#imf-intro) packages (IMPs).